SKILLED MIGRANT PROGRAMME 2018

 The Johnson Group is one of three partners involved with the innovative and extremely successful Skilled Migrant Programme, run by Victoria University.

-We work closely with Victoria and Rotary Wellington to help skilled migrants who are unemployed – or underemployed – find their feet in the New Zealand job market.
+Working closely with Victoria University and the Rotary Club of Wellington, we help skilled migrants who are unemployed – or underemployed – find their feet in the New Zealand job market.

-The 12-week programme, which has two intakes a year, helps participants develop the communication skills and gain the workplace experience they need to find jobs that reflect their qualifications.
+This 12-week programme aims to help participants develop the communication skills and gain the workplace experience they need to find jobs that reflect their qualifications.

-We’ve been involved with the programme since 2007.
-We now manage the internship element of the programme, interviewing and placing participants in six-week intern positions which allow them to gain vital workplace experience.
+Our role is to coordinate the internship element of the programme, which includes interviewing and placing participants in six-week internships, which allow them to gain vital workplace experience.

-Being involved in the Skilled Migrant Programme also makes sense for us.
-As recruiters, The Johnson Group is aware of the labour issues surrounding New Zealand’s workforce; we see skilled migrants as an important part of addressing skill shortages, both now and in the future.
+Being involved in the Skilled Migrant Programme is very important to us.
+As recruiters, The Johnson Group is aware of the labour issues surrounding New Zealand’s workforce.
+Skilled migrants are an important part of addressing skill shortages, both presently and in the future.

-The Hon Tariana Turia, Minister for Disability Issues, with Leigh Johnson (The Johnson Group), Nicky Riddiford (Victoria University of Wellington)and Professor John Prebble (Rotary Club of Wellington) at the 2014 graduation event.
+The Hon Tariana Turia, Minister for Disability Issues, with Leigh Johnson (The Johnson Group), Nicky Riddiford (Victoria University of Wellington) and Professor John Prebble (Rotary Club of Wellington) at the 2014 graduation event.